 “Our structure is helping to support our strategic pillars over multiple years those don’t change,” Johnson says.
 “We have programs and projects we implement yearly to drive excellence in those pillars.
 This a journey, and I don’t think we ever get to an end state of improving that experience and reaching those goals for excellence.”

 Ideally, Johnson says, he can manage up to six executives and have an impact on each one’s professional development.

-The Policy Exchange is the best resource available when it comes to distributing and downloading credit union policies.
-View a wide array of workable templates, documents and policies such as this one and see how they can help your credit union.
+The Policy Exchange from Callahan & Associates is the best resource available to share and download credit union policies.
+View an array of workable templates, documents, and policies, and learn how they can help your credit union.